marionettejs/backbone.marionette/readme.md

 to.
 Like Backbone.js itself, you're not required to use all of Backbone.Marionette just because you want to use some of it.

+## Runtime Requirements

+Backbone.Marionette is built and tested with the following libraries:

+* Underscore.js v1.2.3
+* Backbone.js v0.5.3
+* jQuery v1.7.1

+You may not need to be up to date with these exact versions.
+However, there is no guarantee that the code will work correctly if you are not.

 ## An Example

 A quick and dirty example to show how to build an app using Marionette.